mrmans0n/smart-location-lib/README.md

 ### Starting

-For starting the location service, you should run:
+For starting the location service:

 ````java
 SmartLocation.with(context).location()